In this Article

 - Dosing considerations for Gamma-hydroxybutyrate (ghb).

 Gamma hydroxybutyrate (GHB) is UNSAFE and illegal for use as a dietary supplement.
 Use of GHB, or the closely related gamma butyrolactone (GBL) and butanediol (BD), has been linked to at least three deaths and 122 cases of serious side effects.
 GHB can cause many serious side effects including headaches, hallucinations, dizziness, confusion, nausea, vomiting, drowsiness, agitation, diarrhea, sexual arousal, numbing of legs, vision problems, tightness of chest, mental changes, combativeness, memory loss, serious breathing and heart problems, seizures, coma, and death.
-Long-term use may lead to withdrawal symptoms.
+GHB can be addictive.
+Long-term use may lead to withdrawal symptoms that are serious enough to require hospitalization.

 Report Problems to the Food and Drug Administration